Thomas Monck Mason

-Thomas Monck Mason (1803–1889) was a flute player, writer, and balloonist.
+Thomas Monck Mason (1803–1889) was a British flute player, writer, and balloonist.
 He wrote concerning a balloon trip he took from England to Germany and on theology.
 His account of the balloon trip inspired Edgar Allan Poe's fictional The Balloon-Hoax.

 Biography

 Monck Mason was born in 1803.
 He spent some years studying the flute abroad after he completed his formal education at Trinity College in Dublin.
 He composed a number of operatic works as well as being a professional flautist.

 Monck Mason is shown in a painting preparing for a journey in a balloon with Charles Green and Robert Hollond.
 They travelled a record distance of 500 miles in 18 hours.

 In 1836, Thomas Monck Mason wrote an Account of the Late æronautical Expedition from London to Weilburg which detailed the journey.
 This book was dedicated to Hollond.

 Mason republished the book in an extended form in 1838 when it was titles, Aeronautica; Or, Sketches Illustrative of the Theory and Practice of Aerostation: Comprising an Enlarged Account of the Late Aerial Expedition to Germany.
 The book contained illustrations of the balloon and its journey.
 The engravings were said to be based on sketches made by Mason.